documentationfor yFiles for HTML 3.0.0.1

 Visualizing Arbitrary Objects

 A GraphComponent can display visualizations for arbitrary objects, not just graph elements.
-In this section, we describe the steps required to insert a visualization for an arbitrary object into the view with a detailed explanation on what is happening for each step.
+This section describes the steps to insert a visualization for an arbitrary object into the view, with a detailed explanation of each step.

-• Which group to choose to add the canvas object to?
+• Which group should I choose to add the render tree element to?

 Choosing the Group to Add the Visualization to

-There are several predefined groups in a GraphComponent that are described in The main canvas object groups.
-The most important ones are
+There are several predefined groups in a GraphComponent, which are described in The main render tree groups.
+The most important groups are:

-Providing a User Object and Choosing a Descriptor
+Providing a Render Tag and Choosing a Renderer

-User object and descriptor can be seen as a pair: the user object represents the object to render and the descriptor knows how to render the object.
-The descriptor implements ICanvasObjectDescriptor.
-Its methods receive the user object as a parameter and provide implementations that render the user object.
+A render tag and its renderer form a pair: the render tag identifies the object to render, and the renderer knows how to render that object.
+The renderer implements IObjectRenderer<TRenderTag>.
+Its methods receive the render tag as a parameter and provide the implementation to render the render tag.

-the user object is an IVisualCreator that is responsible for creating the desired visualization.
+the render tag is an IVisualCreator that is responsible for creating the desired visualization.

 )

-the user object is already the Visual to display.
+the render tag is already the Visual to display.

 image.x.baseVal.value = 1